mehmeetyuksel/tekno-sepet/README.md

 # Live Demo

+I recommend you to visit the demo on Heroku, [click](https://tekno-sepet.herokuapp.com/), because Netlify has some bugs on the demo.

-You can visit and see the demo here, [click](https://tekno-sepet.netlify.app/)
+You can visit and see the demo also on Netlify, [click](https://tekno-sepet.netlify.app/)  (has some bugs)

 ## Getting Started with Create React App